sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/03 Authentication.md

 ### Warning

-These are not a recommended methods as tokens and passwords are stored in clear text files
+These are not a recommended method as tokens and passwords are stored in clear text files

 ### Static Password File